indygreg/python-build-standalone/README.rst

    static_lib
       The path to a static library defining this extension module.
 May not be defined.

+   variant
+      String describing this extension variant.
+Downstream consumers can key off this value to choose an appropriate extension variant when there are multiple options.

 Each entry in a ``links`` array is a map with the following keys: